Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 I’m all for filling up on delicious food but do love to follow-up a delicious meal with a walk.
 I mean, no matter how many times I try, I can’t quite convince myself that sausages are healthy…

-Make your way to Kelvingrove, one of Glasgow’s many museums.
-You’ll even be able to enter for free – a bonus for the budget travelers out there!
+Make your way to the Kelvingrove Art Gallery and Museum, one of Glasgow’s many museums.
+Entry here is free – a bonus for the budget travelers out there!

 If you’re feeling hungry, stop by the café for a quick meal, and if you’re on a budget make sure to check out the soup of the day.
-It’s super filling and a great stomach filler on a cold day at only £3.75!
+It’s super filling and a great stomach filler on a cold day.
+We only paid £3.75!

-A 7minute walk from Kelvingrove is the hidden lane tea room- located down a lane that’s called… Wait for it… The Hidden Lane!
-The laneway is filled with local businesses and artists and is painted bright colors.
+A 7-minute walk from Kelvingrove is the Hidden Lane Tea Room– located down a lane that’s called… Wait for it… The Hidden Lane!
+The laneway is filled with local businesses and artists.

 Make sure you try the afternoon tea or the dessert tea.
 Super filling and not too hard on the wallet!

 If you’re feeling full after all that food, now would be a great time to check out all the beautiful architecture at the University of Glasgow.
-Just a 12min walk from the Kelvingrove Museum or a 15min walk from the Hidden Lane tea room, the architecture is well worth the detour!
+Just a 12 min walk from the Kelvingrove Museum or a 15min walk from the Hidden Lane tea room, the architecture here is well worth the visit.